-It’s typically done by a licensed electrician, who strips out the old wiring and restrings new wiring throughout your entire house, including updating the load your wiring system can handle and ensuring that your home is up to date with building codes governing electric wiring.
+It’s typically done by a licensed electrician who strips out the old wiring and restrings new wiring throughout your entire house, including updating the load your wiring system can handle and ensuring that your home is up to date with building codes governing electric wiring.

 When Do You Need to Rewire Your Home?

 The other scenario can be more complicated.
-If you’re living in a home with older wiring, you may start to notice signs that something is amiss with your electric system.
-If you notice that your circuit breakers trip every time you turn on the blender or your dining room lights blink out when you start vacuuming.
+If you’re living in a home with older wiring, you might notice that your circuit breakers trip every time you turn on the blender or your dining room lights blink out when you start vacuuming.